braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 ### What happens if feature flags are refreshed mid-session? {#listen-for-updates}

 Feature flags may be refreshed mid-session.
-There are scenarios where you may want to update your app (if certain variables or configuration should change), while other scenarios you may not want to update your app (to avoid a shocking change in how your UI is rendered).
+There are scenarios where you may want to update your app if certain variables or your configuration should change.
+There are other scenarios where you may not want to update your app, so as to avoid a shocking change in how your UI is rendered.

-To control this, you can [listen for updates][listen-for-updates] to feature flags and based on which feature flags have changed, make that determination to re-render your app or not.
+To control this, [listen for updates][listen-for-updates] to feature flags and make the determination to re-render your app or not based on which feature flags have changed.

-# Best Practices
+## Best practices

 ### Naming conventions

 - Consider following a pattern such as `{product}.{feature}.{action}`.
   - For example, in a ride sharing app your feature ID may be `driver.profile.show_animation_v3`
-- This also helps when searching for a specific product area or team's feature flags
+- This also helps when searching for a specific product area or team's feature flags.
-- Make sure that the default state for a feature flag is disabled in your app
+- Make sure that the default state for a feature flag is disabled in your app.
   - For example, it is an anti-pattern if you have a flag named `disable_feature_xyz`.
 There may be exceptions, but try to avoid confusing a feature's "enabled" status with the actual enabled behavior (disabling feature xyz).

 ### Planning ahead

 Always play it safe.
-When considering new features that may require a kill-switch, it's better to release new code with a feature flag and not need it, than it is to realize a new app update is required.
+When considering new features that may require a kill-switch, it's better to release new code with a feature flag and not need it than it is to realize a new app update is required.

 ### Be descriptive